 3D

 When you import 3D scenes from files that you exported from 3D graphics tools, you also import a scene camera, light, model, and materials.
-If your scene did not contain them, you can add the corresponding Qt Quick 3D components from Components > > Qt Quick 3D > Qt Quick 3D.
+If your scene does not contain them, add the corresponding Qt Quick 3D components from Components > > Qt Quick 3D > Qt Quick 3D.

-You can use the toolbar buttons to transform 3D components and manipulate the 3D scene.
-Transformation refers to moving, rotating, or scaling of a component.
+Use the 3D toolbar buttons to modify the 3D view, manipulate the 3D scene, and to access functionalities to transform 3D components.
+Transformation refers to moving, rotating, or scaling a component.
 The pivot of the component is used as the origin for transformations.
-You can set a local pivot offset for a component in Properties to transform the component around a point other than its local origin.
+Set a local pivot offset for a component in Properties to transform the component around a point other than its local origin.
 A line is drawn in the 3D view from the pivot point to the center of the component to provide a visual connection between them.
-Especially when working with complex scenes, it may be useful to use the showing and hiding or the locking features in Navigator to avoid transforming components by mistake while editing your scene.

 To refresh the contents of the 3D view, press P or select the (Reset View) button.